aryaxt/OCInjection/README.md

 OCInjector
 ==========

-DI framework for Objective C
+DI framework for Objective C.
-DI Container LazyInitializes properties which can boost performance.
+The DI Container LazyInitializes properties which can boost performance.
-Making properties to be Injected is as simple as marking property as @dynamic
+Injecting properties is as easy as marking them as @dynamic

 Configuring DI Container
 _____________